 - In spring, apply just as the forsythias begin to bloom.
-Once they’re done blooming, it’s too late and the product will just fertilize weeds.
+Once they’re done blooming, it’s too late, and the product will fertilize weeds.

 - Spread corn gluten right before it rains, or water it with a hose or sprinkler.
 If it doesn’t rain within the next five days, water it again lightly.

 - A dry period of a day or two must immediately follow this, or the application will fail.

 - Apply again in early fall while it’s still warm out.
 Just like spring, it must be watered by rain or a hose, and a dry period must follow.

 You might have a spot where you can use low-mow grass instead of high-maintenance Kentucky bluegrass.
 Once established, low-mow grass consumes far less energy to maintain.

 It takes some work to prepare a site for low-mow grass and then get it established.
 Thus, it does best in small areas, such as where a renovation has created a small need.
 Visit https://www.prairiemoon.com/eco-grass for information on how to select, prepare and grow a low-mow lawn.
 Low-mow grass does not tolerate wet soils (explore sedges for those sites) or heavy foot traffic.

 More and more people are embracing a lawn that is a collection of curious green plants — grass as well as uninvited species.
 Mow high and call it a day.